Umbayee: Musical influences

 Umbayee said "Mattancherry was a melting pot of music.
 There was music all around.
 You only had to find it."

 Similar to the youth at the time, Ibrahim's inspiration had been Mehboob, who was a natural and enigmatic singer.
 During those times most of the legendary Hindustani musicians visited Mattancherry.
 Ibrahim used to be doing odd jobs in Abdul Khader Vakil's house where those musicians stayed.
 He listened to their discussions and music.
 According to Umbayee "That was the beginning".

 Once he got a chance to listen to Pandit Ravi Shankar and Ustad Alla Rakha ‘live’ at Mattancherry.
 After which Ibrahim understood what he was capable of other than playing Tabla.
 He realised "There was so much to learn.
 What I was doing was childish".

+Personal life

+Umbayee married Haseeba on 08 May 1977.
+They had three children, Shailaja, Sabitha and Sameer.

+Death

+Umbayee died on 01 August 2018 at a private hospital in Aluva.
+He was being treated for multiple health problems for the past seven months.
+He was in the final stage of lung cancer.